 Surface: Stone steps, rocky trail, some scrambling sections

-The route takes you up the eastern face of the Rock through a narrow, exposed path carved into the limestone.
-The views are absolutely insane.
-On a clear day, you can see the Rif Mountains in Morocco across the Strait.
-Below you, the Mediterranean stretches out endlessly.
+The route climbs the eastern face of the Rock through a narrow, exposed path cut into the limestone.
+On a clear day you can see the Rif Mountains in Morocco across the Strait, and the Mediterranean stretches out below you with nothing in the way.
+It is one of the most striking views in southern Europe for the effort involved.

-Most runners treat this as an uphill-only effort and walk or jog back down via Willis's Road or the Upper Rock paths.
-Running down the steps is asking for a twisted ankle.
+Most runners treat this as an uphill-only effort and walk or jog back down via Willis's Road or the upper paths.
+Running down the steps themselves is asking for a twisted ankle.
 The stones are uneven, sometimes loose, and there is no handrail for long sections.

 Best time to run it: Early morning, before 8am in summer.
-The eastern face gets direct sun and there is zero shade.
-By 10am in July, it is genuinely dangerous in the heat.
+The eastern face gets direct sun with zero shade.
+By mid-morning in July and August, heat exposure on this route becomes a genuine concern.
 In winter and spring, any time of day works fine.

 Can You Run Through the Upper Rock Nature Reserve?

 Yes, and it is one of the best trail running experiences in southern Europe for the distance involved.
-The Upper Rock Nature Reserve has a network of paths and roads that wind through the hillside, past the Apes' Den, old military tunnels, and lookout points.
+The Upper Rock Nature Reserve has a network of paths and roads winding through the hillside, past the Apes' Den, old military tunnels, and lookout points across two continents.

-Distance: You can put together loops of 3-8 km depending on your route
+Distance: Loops of 3 to 8 km depending on your route

-Elevation gain: Variable, but expect 150-400 metres per loop
+Elevation gain: Expect 150 to 400 metres per loop

 Difficulty: Moderate to hard